DJilanov/Pingdom_Data_Fetcher/README.md

 [![Cron home](Screenshots/result.png)](Screenshots/result.png)

-where there is summary for each server.
-Into days there are the 10 days that pingdom returns you.
-Uptime is the total uptime for the day into seconds ( unix time ) , avgresponse is the average calltime and startime shows when the day started.
+There is a summary for each server.
+In "days" there are the 10 days that pingdom returns.
+"Uptime" is the total uptime for the day displayed in seconds (unix time), "avgresponse" is the average calltime and startime which shows when the day gets started.
 ## Requirements

 * PHP